EventStore/EventStore/docs/operations.md

 In this way, any particular chunk is only accumulated once, regardless of how many times scavenge is run.

 ::: tip
 The first time the scavenge is run it needs to accumulate all the chunks.
-Typically this makes the first scavenge take longer than subsequent scavenges.
+Typically, this makes the first scavenge take longer than subsequent scavenges.
 :::

 ### Calculation phase

-During the calculation phase, the scavenging process calculates, for each stream that it accumulated tombstones or metadata for, which events can be discarded, and which chunks they are located in.
+During the calculation phase, the scavenging process calculates which events can be discarded and which chunks they are located in for each stream that it accumulated tombstones or metadata for.
 It assigns weight to those chunks.

 ### Execution phase